 MFDS authorizes foreign laboratories the ability to conduct inspection and testing and to issue some types of certifications.
 This enhances the efficiency of conducting inspection of imported foods and reduces the likelihood of rejection.
-There are currently four accredited U.S. laboratories - Oregon Department of Agriculture (ODA), OMIC, Genetic ID, and Eurofins.
+There are currently four accredited laboratories operating in the United States: Oregon Department of Agriculture (ODA), OMIC USA, FoodChain ID Testing, and Eurofins Analytical Laboratories.

 For GMO testing, MFDS only accepts test certificates issued from MFDS-accredited laboratories.
-To date, three U.S. laboratories; OMIC USA, Food Chain ID Testing (formerly known as Genetic ID), and Eurofins are accredited for GMO qualitative testing.
+To date, three U.S. laboratories; OMIC USA, FoodChain ID Testing, and Eurofins are accredited for GMO qualitative testing.